phl3x0r/angular-libraries/projects/ng-disposable/README.md

 Useful if you manage subscriptions or other state inside services that should be cleaned up simultanously e.g. on logout

-Simply implement the _Disposable_ interface and add the service to the _DISPOSABLES_ injection token list using `multi: true` Then invkode the dispose function on the provided _DisposableService_
+Simply implement the _Disposable_ interface and add the service to the _DISPOSABLES_ injection token list using `multi: true` Then invoke the dispose function on the provided _DisposableService_

 ## Usage